 When taken by mouth, the radiotracer has little or no taste.
 When inhaled, the gas doesn’t have any smell or does not cause any irritation.

-The radiotracer injected in your body will lose its radioactivity normally over time.
-It may also be passed out of your body with urine or stool in first few hours or days of injection.
+The radiotracer injected into your body will lose its radioactivity normally over time.
+It may also be passed out of your body with urine or stool in the first few hours or days of injection.
 You should drink plenty of water to help your body flush out the radiotracer.
 It is important to flush the toilet twice every time you use it and wash your hands completely.

-- Because of very low dose of radiotracer given, there is very feeble radiation exposure to the patients.
+- Because of a very low dose of radiotracer given, there is very feeble radiation exposure to the patients.
 The risk of radiation is relatively very low as compared to the benefit of the test.